 Responding to Negative Rating and Reviews

 To establish and maintain a positive restaurant reputation, it is important to respond to your ratings and reviews – both positive and negative.
-If restaurant owners and marketers do not respond to reviews, restaurant consumers might assume the restaurant does not truly care about their customers.
+If restaurant owners and marketers do not respond to reviews, restaurant consumers might assume the restaurant does not truly care about its customers.

 According to research conducted by BrightLocal, 78% of local business owners are tracking social media and online review sites in some way.
 Also, 90% of them said that customer feedback is important for company growth.